 The arrival of mobile robots has had a significant impact on multiple industries but none more profound than logistics.
-Mobile robots have improved safety and efficiency, which is a good thing.
-But as customers’ demands and expectations rise, so must suppliers work harder, faster and more efficiently.
+Mobile robots improve safety and efficiency, which is a good thing.
+But as customers’ demands and expectations rise, suppliers must work harder, faster and smarter.

-Accerion is disrupting an already disruptive industry by upping the mobile robot game: Our products turn mobile robots into high performance, highly accurate and robust autonomous vehicles.
+Accerion is disrupting a disruptive industry by changing the mobile robot game: Our products turn mobile robots into high performance, highly accurate and robust autonomous vehicles.
 Indoors.
 Without infrastructure.

 Below are a few ways we work with logistics operators:

-To maximize space in a warehouse, goods are stored on structures with very narrow aisle space limiting movement of forklifts.
-Accerion products can be programmed using our line-following technology to stay on a virtual line with constant resets to control drift.
-What this means is forklifts and other mobile robots will follow the path time and again without drifting or running into stationary objects.
+Narrow aisles: To optimize warehouse space, goods are stacked in very narrow aisles, limiting forklift movement.
+Accerion positioning sensors can be programmed using line-following technology to stay on a virtual line with constant resets to control drift.
+This means forklifts and other mobile robots follow a precise path time and again without drifting or bumping into stationary objects.

 Block stacking: In large, open spaces such as warehouses, there are high stacks and aisles of pallets on a fixed, narrow grid.
 Many logistics businesses currently place magnets or RFID tags on the floor and use a laser scanner for safety and placement.
 This infrastructure comes at a high cost, and accuracy is limited because of the narrow aisles.

-Implementing Accerion products benefits warehouse managers in several ways.
+Implementing Accerion sensors benefits warehouse managers in several ways.
 First, they save infrastructure and maintenance costs because Accerion requires no infrastructure.
-Plus, they can place pallets much closer together for a better use of valuable space, leveraging Accerion’s highest degree of accuracy.
+Second, they can place pallets much closer together for a better use of valuable space, leveraging Accerion’s highest degree of accuracy.

 Support robots help solve the problem of “micro-fulfillment” and in final-mile operations in warehouses.
 These resourceful robots don’t replace humans in the workplace but help them make better use of their time.
-Accerion positioning technology help make support robots even more efficient as they can be programmed on dedicated routes throughout the warehouse.
+Accerion positioning technology improves support robot efficiency as they can be programmed on dedicated routes throughout the warehouse.